yogesh-desai/WebCrawlerTokopedia/README.md

 ## Known Issues

-* Currently, this code works as expected for small websites; but consumes lot of memory and eventually gives error/ exits.
+* Currently, this code works as expected for small websites; but for big websites it consumes lot of memory and eventually gives error/ exits.
+If you can fix the problem then feel free to do the same.

 Please feel free to generate pull requests or issues. :)